25 June 2022

 Or equivalently in math language:

-Right now, this may seem like a big and scary optimization problem but in fact it contains a lot of structure that we can exploit in order to solve it.
-This will be the subject of the next section.
-Before we continue, let’s go over a little tangent on how to formulate some classical problems in this decision making framework.
+Right now, this may seem like a big and scary optimization problem but in fact it contains a lot of structure we’re able to exploit.
+That is the subject of the next section.
+But, before we continue, let’s go over a little tangent on how to formulate some classical problems in this decision-making framework.

 Suppose you are at your hometown and just received a message from a friend telling you that there are singing llamas in Cuzco, Peru, right now.
 This makes you at the same time incredulous and curious, so you just pick your favorite bike and get on the road towards Cuzco.
 Unfortunately there are no direct bikeways connecting your home to Cuzco, meaning that you will have to find a route going through other cities.
 Also, there is a risk that the llamas will stop to sing at any time and just go back to their usual behavior of eating grass throughout the mountains.
 This prompts you to decide to take the shortest possible path to Cuzco.